MatthiasGr/idscp2-jvm-wiki/IDSCP2-User-Documentation.md

 The IDSCP2 server component is responsible for accepting new IDSCP2 connection requests from other peers.
 For this purpose, the IDSCP2 protocol provides an IDSCP2EndpointListener, which can be found at *idscp2/idscp_core/api/*.
-It implements the **onConnection** method, which is triggered when a new IDSCP2 peer has connected to the IDSCP2 server, as well as an **onError** method to keep track of any server errors.
+It implements the **onConnection** method, which is triggered when a new IDSCP2 peer has connected to the IDSCP2 server.

 Similar to the IDSCP2 client component, you have to register the connection and message listeners to the new connection.
 Further, you might wrap or pass the connection to any service, to make it available outside of the **onConnection** method, from where your application can act on the connection, e.g. sending data.

 In the following you can see a custom endpoint listener that implements the Idscp2EndpointListener interface.